-The same applies for Olympic lifters and I’ve been implementing BFR with my elite lifters for some time now.
+The same applies to Olympic lifters, and I’ve been implementing BFR with my elite lifters for some time now.
 These elite lifters are already working out 6-10 times per week.
 Adding heavy resistance training volume isn’t an option.
 BFR is a great option to improve strength & hypertrophy without interfering with their already high training load.

 A great program for adding lower body size can see below in Olympic lifter Lindsey Stroker who is performing BFR split squats to improve lower body strength.

-Bodybuilders obviously care about muscle hypertrophy above all else and BFR is an amazing tool for them to add to their arsenal.
+Bodybuilders care about muscle hypertrophy above all else, and BFR is an amazing tool for them to add to their arsenal.

 Secondly, blood flow restriction can be a great way to add a second daily workout into their training schedule without impeding recovery.